 Jen began her public accounting career at a Big 4 accounting firm, where she specialized in individual international tax matters.
-She joined Dean Dorton in 2003 and has over thirteen years of experience advising businesses and individual clients on tax and general business consulting matters.
-She has worked with a variety of clients in many different industries, but spends much of her time working with high-net worth individuals and related entities (businesses, trusts and foundations).
+She joined Dean Dorton in 2003 and advises businesses and individual clients on tax and general business consulting matters.
+She has worked with a variety of clients in many different industries, but spends much of her time working with high-net worth individuals and related entities including businesses, trusts, and foundations.

 Jen currently leads the firm's equine practice.
-In addition to working extensively with participants in the equine industry, Jen advises on general international tax matters.
-She has worked with many clients in diverse industries, with an additional concentration on advising software companies with tax matters including a short-term assignment to Geneva, Switzerland.
-Jen is often called upon to speak at industry conferences on tax-related topics.
+In addition to working extensively with participants in the equine industry, she advises clients on general international tax matters.
+Jen is often called upon to speak at equine industry conferences on accounting, business, and tax-related topics.

-American Institute of Certified Public Accountants (AICPA) Kentucky Society of Certified Public Accountants (KYCPA) Thoroughbred Owners and Breeders Association (TOBA)
+American Institute of Certified Public Accountants Kentucky Society of Certified Public Accountants Thoroughbred Owners and Breeders Association